PrajwalPJ/DVP6_BMyHandyman/README.md

 PROBLEMS THE APP DOES NOT SOLVE/WHAT THE APP DOES NOT DO
 1. App does not allow in app payments as of now.

+HOW TO RUN THE APP
+1. As on now I have not made it public for facebook.
+Only I will be able to login to my facebook.
+2. If you want to test the app then we need to skip the Facebook login.

+Step One: Go to Manifest and change the main launch activity from .MainActivity to .NavigationActivity Step Two: Comment out the NavigationActivity at the bottom on Manifest file

+Now you will be able to test the rest of the app.

+I worked extremely hard this week and put in over 50 hours logged on my milestone two.
+I have 90% of my milestone done.
+Just need to tweak on a few things a little.
+I already fixed the couple issues I have having during my presentation.